bentoml/BentoML/docs/source/guides/building_bentos.rst

         - numpy
         - "matplotlib==3.5.1"

-If you're using an existing python environment, you can use a ``requirements.txt``.
-For a project, you can run
-``pip freeze > requirements.txt`` to generate a requirements file to load with BentoML.
+The user needs to put all required python packages for the Bento Service in a ``requirements.txt``.
+For a project, you can run ``pip freeze > requirements.txt`` to generate a requirements file to load with BentoML.

 .. code:: yaml